jaspector

 County building permits are required for work regulated by the Minnesota State Building Code in township areas.

+Not all construction work requires a permit in unincorporated Scott County, MN.
 The following work is generally exempt: Agricultural buildings that qualify under Minnesota Statutes 326B.103 may be exempt from building permits, but still require county zoning agricultural review.
 Note: Other exempt work follows Minnesota State Building Code exemptions; county pages direct applicants to state-law thresholds rather than publishing a full local list.
+When in doubt, confirm with the local building department before starting work.